Bodies of 17 prisoners found in Syrian city

 "They were killed execution style, mostly with one bullet to the head.
 Iron chains that had tied them were left on their legs as a message to the people to stop resisting," Abu al-Walid, an activist in the city, told Reuters by telephone.

-Another activist said the bodies, their hands tied by plastic wire and some with their legs chained, were dumped in the streets of five Hama neighborhoods on Thursday evening.
+Another activist said the bodies, their hands tied by plastic wire and some with their legs chained, were dumped in the streets of five Hama neighbourhoods on Thursday evening.

 "They are of mixed ages.
 One was in his 60s, another in his 40s and several were in their 20s," he said, adding that only three had been identified, one of whom was a police deserter.

-"They (Assad's forces) seem to have dumped the bodies of people from one neighborhood in a completely different one, making it difficult to know who they are," he said.
+"They (Assad's forces) seem to have dumped the bodies of people from one neighbourhood in a completely different one, making it difficult to know who they are," he said.

 Asked whether the bodies could be those of Assad loyalists killed by rebels, the activist said this was not possible.